How to support your runner.

 Night Rules

-Reflective material and blinking LED lights: For runner.
-For crew.
+Reflective material and blinking LED lights: For runner & pacer.
+ANSI-2 for crew.
 Hours required.

 Vehicle lights or flashers--review rule

-Offering choices when crew and runner meet; use a handy garden tool-type caddy like the one shown.
+Offering choices when crew and runner meet; use a handy garden tool-type caddy like the one shown to display food and other options, collect "used" bottle and trash.

 Runner’s Gear: How to Get Organized; What Must Be Kept Most Accessible